 The table layout is designed for listing large numbers of documents.
 It has sortable columns, keyword search box and filter dropdowns to help visitors to find specific documents quickly and easily.

-The grid layout presents documents in a more visual way by listing them in a tiled format.
-Where there is space available, there will be 4 tiles per row.
-This adjusts as needed to fit smaller spaces, such as mobiles.
+The grid layout presents documents in a more visual way by listing them in a tiled format, similar to a Kanban or Trello board, or Netflix.